Zinedine Zidane: Return to Real Madrid

 Following some poor results for Real Madrid in the months following Zidane's departure – culminating in elimination from the Copa del Rey at home to Barcelona, a league loss to the same opponent at the same venue which opened up a 12-point gap between the clubs, and an unexpected home 4–1 defeat to Ajax in the Champions League which brought the long run of success in that competition to an end, all within the space of a week – his former teammate Santiago Solari (who himself had only been in the post for five months, after Julen Lopetegui's equally brief spell in charge) was dismissed and Zidane returned as the Real Madrid head coach on 11 March 2019, on a contract until summer 2022.

 The 2019–20 season seemed a promising one, as Madrid went on a spending spree in the summer of 2019, signing Eden Hazard, Luka Jović, Éder Militão, Ferland Mendy, Rodrygo, Reinier and other players for a total of more than €350 million.
 On 12 January 2020, Zidane guided Madrid to their first trophy in his second spell, with the club defeating cross-city rivals Atlético Madrid in a penalty shootout in the Supercopa de España final.
 After a three-month hiatus due to the COVID-19 outbreak in March 2020, La Liga was restarted in June and Madrid won ten games in a row to capture the team's 34th league title, collecting 87 points in total.
 It was Zidane's second league title in his coaching career.
 His collective mindset was hailed by international and Spanish media, as Real Madrid broke several records, including the number of scorers and maintaining their best league defensive record in 30 years, with 21 of his players managing to get on the scoresheet during the campaign.
 Zidane left a second time on 27 May 2021 after going trophyless that season.

-He was approached to become coach of the United States after the end of the 2022 FIFA World Cup, but declined.
+France

+After the conclusion of the 2022 FIFA World Cup, Zidane was approached to become the head coach of the United States national soccer team but declined.
+On 18 July 2026, L'Équipe reported that Zidane was set to succeed Didier Deschamps as the head coach of the France national team.
+Zidane was named as coach on 28 July 2026 in a press conference, with contracts for him and his staff scheduled to take effect on 1 September.
+At his unveiling, Zidane said he had turned down every offer since leaving Real Madrid because coaching France was the only job he wanted, having targeted the role after Deschamps announced his planned departure in 2025.

+Zidane's first game coaching France was a 0–1 away win against Turkey, with a Kylian Mbappé goal from a Michael Olise assist, in the league phase of the 2026–27 UEFA Nations League.